-Once you have determined where you need/don’t need inserts, make sure all of your ‘test screws’ have been removed and replace the PVC structure back onto the table top and align the table caps with the holes that have been predrilled.
+Once you have determined where you need/don’t need inserts, make sure all of your ‘test screws’ have been removed and replace the PVC structure onto the tabletop and align the table caps with the holes that have been predrilled.

 NOTE: All of this can be avoided if you use a solid-core door.
 I am $25 under budget on each table for not doing so, but alas, I am a cheap, cheap man.

-Finally, insert the screws into the table caps and into the door/screw inserts.
-You now have a fully-completed, upside down table.
+Finally, insert the screws into the table caps and the door/screw inserts.
+You now have a fully completed, upside-down table.

 Finally, flip the table over and you should have (if I have explained myself correctly) a fully functional, huge, sturdy table.